-Donegal pick under-21 squad for Dr McKenna Cup campaign which starts on Sunday
+Donegal pick U21 squad for Dr McKenna Cup campaign which starts on Sunday

 Donegal have followed through with their plan to field a under-21 squad in their McKenna Cup campaign which starts against Ulster University on Sunday.

-Killybegs' Eoghan Ban Gallagher and Gweedore duo Stephen McBrearty and Michael Carroll are the only members of the squad with senior experience.
+Killybegs' Eoghan Ban Gallagher, Kilcar's Stephen McBrearty and Gweedore's Michael Carroll are the only squad members with senior experience.

 Under-21 boss Declan Bonner will be in charge of the team in the competition.